 Barmouth also has a great heritage with links to Henry Tudor, the Titanic and the founding of the National Trust.
 A Heritage Trail leaflet, will guide you around the key sites.
 Have you stepped beyond the Victorian High Street and explored the alleyways of “The Rock”, the oldest part of Barmouth?
 If not, why not try it?

 Things to do in Barmouth

 When people think of Barmouth they often picture a traditional seaside resort.
 And it’s true, Barmouth is a fabulous place for families with miles of safe, clean, sandy beaches, donkey rides and trampolines, crabbing, candy floss and amusement arcades.
-There’s also an indoor play centre with a pottery and other activities so whatever the weather there’s plenty to do.
+There’s also an indoor play centre with a music hub and other activities so whatever the weather there’s plenty to do.

-Whether you just want to relax and chill-out over a cup of coffee or a glass of wine, or whether you want an action packed, adrenaline fuelled break, Barmouth can cater for you.
-Here, where beach is our front garden and the mountains our back yard, is where everyone can enjoy themselves, whatever the weather.
+Whether you just want to relax and chill-out over a cup of coffee or a glass of wine, or if you want an action packed, adrenaline fuelled break, Barmouth can cater for you.
+Here, where the beach is our front garden and the mountains our back yard, is where everyone can enjoy themselves, whatever the weather.